-For sixty years, Kalamazoo College’s distinctive K-Plan has served as the foundation and focal point of the College’s curriculum.
-The original four components — on-campus instruction, career service internships, foreign study, and the senior individualized project — have remained at the heart of the K-Plan experience, augmented and enhanced by new opportunities such as service learning, externships, social justice leadership, and intercultural research projects.
-Throughout a half century, however, the underlying principles of the K-Plan have remained unchanged:
+For more than sixty years, Kalamazoo College’s distinctive K-Plan has been the foundation and focal point of the College’s curriculum.
+Its original four components—on-campus instruction, career development internships, study abroad, and the Senior Integrated Project—remain central to the K-Plan experience.
+Over time, these core elements have been strengthened by expanded opportunities, including service-learning, externships, social justice leadership, and intercultural research projects.

-- * International and intercultural engagement, especially through study abroad; and
+- International and intercultural engagement, particularly through study abroad

 Exploration Across the Liberal Arts

-Students who wish to be considered for election to Phi Beta Kappa must demonstrate a knowledge of mathematics, take a wide variety of courses outside the major, and must include courses in the natural sciences, social sciences, and humanities.
+Students seeking election to Phi Beta Kappa must demonstrate proficiency in mathematics and complete a broad range of coursework outside the major, including courses in the natural sciences, social sciences, and humanities.

 Shared Passages